Financial help for first home buyers

-With a Welcome Home Loan, you might be able to get a home loan if you only have a 10% deposit.
+With a First Home Loan (previously Welcome Home loan), you might be able to get a home loan if you only have a 5% deposit.
 How much you can borrow depends on where you live in New Zealand and what you can afford.

 For the government to approve your loan, you must:

 - buy a house that costs no more than the maximum price for your region — the regional cap